-We headed out about 3pm, and it was a brisk sail north, over the top of the Berry Islands past the cruise ships anchored off their islands.
+We headed out about 3pm, and it was a brisk sail north, over the top of the Berry Islands past the cruise ships anchored there.
 Things got progressively rolly-er.
 Our autohelm doesn’t steer well in those conditions, so we were forced to hand steer.
 That’s a bit intimidating when knowing we’d have to be constantly at the wheel through the night, but we had done so before, and it did provide a much more comfortable sail.

 The sun set – our last Bahamian sunset, we thought – and as Tim assumed first shift, I went below to sleep.
 I mentioned it was rolly.
 Everything feels and sounds exaggerated when below in those conditions, and there was no way I could sleep as we were lifted up, and tossed down, with the accompanying crashing of rigging as the wind would dump from the sails then fill again with brutal force.
 I was feeling a bit queasy, and unable to sleep, so by 10:30pm, decided I might as well get out into the fresh air and relieve Tim.
 Tim was looking greener than I felt, though, and feeling decidedly unnerved.
 I knew this from what he was saying, but moreso, from the fact that this never-take-medication guy headed below and straight to the Gravol box.
 I assumed my position at the wheel.
 Tim, held into our settee by the leecloth, had his fitful sleep interrupted as he occasionally lunged to empty his stomach into the basin as it slid back and forth on the floor.